mohamed12hamdy/StudentCourseManagement/README.md

 🎓 Student Course Enrollment System

-A Spring Boot backend project that manages student enrollments in courses with JWT-based admin authentication.
+A Spring Boot backend application for managing student enrollments in courses.
+The system includes features for authentication, student and course management, and enrollment handling.
+Authentication is handled using JWT (JSON Web Tokens) to secure API endpoints.

 🚀 Base URL
 http://localhost:8080

-🔐 Authentication (auth-controller)
+🔐 Authentication (AuthController)
-▶️ POST /login
+POST /login
+Description:
-Description: Authenticate admin and return a JWT token.
+Authenticates an admin user and returns a JWT token for accessing secured endpoints.

 Request Body:
 {
   "username": "admin",
   "password": "admin"
 }
 Response:
 {
   "token": "JWT_TOKEN_HERE"
 }

-Use the returned token to access secured endpoints by adding it in headers:
+🔒 Note: Include the returned token in the Authorization header when calling secured APIs:
 Authorization: Bearer JWT_TOKEN_HERE

-👤 Student Controller (student-controller)
+👤 Student Management (StudentController)
-🔄 PUT /student/update/{id}
+PUT /student/update/{id}
-Description: Update student data.
+Update student information by their ID.

-📥 POST /students
+POST /students
-Description: Add a new student.
+Add a new student to the system.

-📤 GET /students
+GET /students
-Description: Get all students.
+Retrieve a list of all students.

-📌 GET /students/{id}
+GET /students/{id}
-Description: Get a specific student by ID.
+Retrieve details of a specific student by their ID.

-📚 Course Controller (course-controller)
+📚 Course Management (CourseController)
-📤 GET /Courses
+GET /Courses
-Description: Retrieve all courses.
+Retrieve all available courses.

-📥 POST /Courses
+POST /Courses
-Description: Add a new course.
+Add a new course to the system.

-📌 GET /Courses/{id}
+GET /Courses/{id}
-Description: Get course details by ID.
+Retrieve details of a specific course by its ID.

-📩 Enrollment Controller (enrollment-controller)
+📩 Enrollment Management (EnrollmentController)
-📥 POST /Enroll
+POST /Enroll
-Description: Enroll a student in a specific course.
+Enroll a student in a specific course.

 Sample Request: